 The Five Fears of Social Media

-There are many reasons people won’t share to social media.
+There are many reasons people won’t share on social media.
 One of them is obvious, but the other four may surprise you.

 1. Fear of technology.
 This is the obvious one.
 I’ve spoken to lawyers that literally had to be taught how to copy and paste a link.
 “What do you mean by ‘link?'”
 Or, seriously, one of them said, “oh, THAT’S what copy and paste means.”
 While a lack of technical ability is holding professionals up, it is a very small hurdle to overcome compared to the others.

 2. Fear of looking like a salesman.
-This is probably the most powerful barrier keeping professionals from sharing to their networks.
+This is probably the most powerful barrier keeping professionals from sharing with their networks.
 They don’t want to look like a used car salesman shilling their wares.
-Most people with this fear don’t appreciate that good engagement on LinkedIn and Twitter will always add value to your network by helping people, not by promoting yourself.
+Most people with this fear don’t appreciate that good engagement on Linkedin and Twitter will always add value to your network by helping people, not by promoting yourself.

 4. Fear of worlds colliding.
 We all have personal and professionals friends connected to each of our social networks.
 “What if my uncle sees me posting about tax law?
 Won’t that be annoying to him?”
 No. He wants you to be successful right?
 Besides, if he doesn’t see your posts, how will he be reminded to refer his friends to his favorite nephew?
 Your personal contacts are the most understanding of occasional posts about your business.